WMD-group/SMACT/docs/introduction.rst

 This approach is heavily inspired by the work of Harrison [1]_ and Pamplin [2]_.
 The work is an active project in the `Walsh Materials Design Group <http://wmd-group.github.io>`_.

-SMACT is now availabe *via* `pip install smact`.
+SMACT is now availabe *via* :code:`pip install smact`.

-We are also developing a set of Jupyter notebook examples [here](https://github.com/WMD-group/SMACT/tree/master/examples).
+We are also developing a set of Jupyter notebook examples `here <https://github.com/WMD-group/SMACT/tree/master/examples>`_.

 ..
 [1] http://www.worldcat.org/oclc/5170450 Harrison, W. A. *Electronic structure and the properties of solids: the physics of the chemical bond* (1980)